What COVID-19 precautions are you taking?

 Can I fish with my friends?

 When possible, yes.
-There are two considerations: your friends must meet eligibility requirements.
-For those who fall within these two considerations, we recommend you include the names of everyone in your group in the notes/request section of the registration portal to make our admin team aware of your request to participate as a group.
+There is on consideration: your friends must meet eligibility requirements.
+For those who fall within this consideration, we recommend you include the names of everyone in your group in the notes/request section of the registration portal to make our admin team aware of your request to participate as a group.